sirius-ms/sirius/sirius_nightsky_sdk/sirius_nightsky_sdk.openapi/docs/ExperimentalGuiApi.md

 > PageGuiInfo getGuis(page, size, sort)

-Get list of currently running gui instances, managed by this SIRIUS instance.
+Get list of currently running gui windows, managed by this SIRIUS instance.

-Get list of currently running gui instances, managed by this SIRIUS instance.
+Get list of currently running gui windows, managed by this SIRIUS instance.
+Note this will not show any Clients that are connected from a separate process!

 ### Example